Skip to main content Skip to footer

 }

 These are just wrappers that keep most of our Bootstrap-related boilerplate in one place.
-These will come in handy if you decide to customize the dashboard for your own needs and add additional panels because as you're about to see, using these wrapper classes makes it very easy to create your own dashboard panels with Wijmo controls inside!
+They will come in handy if you decide to customize the dashboard for your own needs and add additional panels.
+As you'll see, using these wrapper classes makes it easy to create dashboard panels with Wijmo controls inside!

 Next, we create a panel with a RadialGauge showing how much our company has sold today: